FracturedToenail/ScrollNt/README.md

-You may want to watch the video at [[https://youtu.be/JmGPME2tnHc?si=8fVvW42NdHvqL3fd]] to gain a further understanding of it.
+You may want to watch the [video](https://youtu.be/JmGPME2tnHc?si=8fVvW42NdHvqL3fd) to gain a further understanding of it.

 # Installation Guide for ScrollNt